oliverh32/jiayuanhuang.github.io/_pages/about.md

 ---
 I'm a senior student of ECE Department at [Zhejiang University/University of Illinois at Urbana-Champaign Institute](https://zjui.intl.zju.edu.cn/).

-I am currently working on my bachelor degree of engineering and am also involved in research and internship programs.
+I am currently working on my bachelor degree of engineering and am also involved in research and internship projects.
 Last fall, I went to UIUC for exchange study for a semester, and had a memorable and meaningful time.

-I major in computer engineering and am interested in natural language processing, graph recognition and speech recognition.
-Recently, my team and I are working on knowledge graph construction for intelligent maintainance of power plant.
+My research interest lies in natural langauage processing, knowledge graphs and image recognition.
+Recently, my team and I are working on commonsense knowledge graph complementation and knowledge graph construction for intelligent maintainance of power plant.

 In my free time, I enjoy watching movies, playing [erhu](https://www.britannica.com/art/erhu), and swimming.